exbotanical/zito.fyi/content/a-comprehensive-frontend-style-guide.md

 **The Verdict**

-Prefer trailing commas in object literals, arrays, and function parameters.
+Prefer trailing commas in object literals (and optionally, arrays and function parameters).
 It makes it easier to add properties and results in cleaner, more readable diffs.
 If targeting legacy browsers, use a transpiler such as Babel to ensure trailing commas are stripped from transpiled code.

 **Supporting Tools**